charliekranz/aishling_dreammarket/README.md

 ### Features Left to Implement

-- I'd like to add READ MORE function to Posts and allow Admins to administer Posts from a view within the website itself
+- I'd like to add READ MORE function to each Post and also allow Admins to administer Posts from a view within a webpage
 - I'd also like to add Comment Functionality so users can respond to Posts
-- Would alos like to allow logged-in users to rate products
+- Would also possibly allow logged-in users to rate products

 ## Technologies used